 Start with the High Roller at the Linq.
 At 550 feet high, it’s the world’s tallest observation wheel.
 One revolution takes 30 minutes, and around sunset is the prime time to book a turn on the wheel.
 Upgrade to the open-bar ticket for as many drinks as you want from start to finish.

 Gondola rides at the Venetian offer a four-seat shared ride or private trips for two.
-If you’ve always wanted to visit the real Venice but couldn’t find a Good Sam Park in Italy, this could be the next best thing.
+If you’ve always wanted to visit the real Venice but couldn’t find a Good Sam Campground in Italy, this could be the next best thing.

 The Shark Reef at Mandalay Bay is a great way too cool off during the heat of the day.
 The aquarium is home to more than 2,000 animals including endangered green sea turtles, giant rays, saw fish, piranha and the rare golden crocodile.
 Become Aquarists for the day and feed stingrays, sharks or turtles in the Animal Encounters program.